Daniel787/UTDesign-Tool-Crib-Backend/API.md

     },...
 ]
 ```
+Note that "Deleted" tools are omitted from this list and must be searched for manually.
 For status == "Available", all columns afterwards have null value.

 ### Search tool by id or name